-23 The criteria for identifying "laggards" will be regularly reviewed over time, and the corresponding engagement list will be revised at least on an annual basis.
+&lt;sup>26 The criteria for identifying "laggards" will be regularly reviewed over time, and the corresponding engagement list will be revised at least on an annual basis.

-24 For the purpose of this policy, the term "affiliate" shall mean any entity, individual, firm or corporation, directly or indirectly, through one or more intermediaries, controlling or controlled by excluded companies.
+&lt;sup>27 For the purpose of this policy, the term "affiliate" shall mean any entity, individual, firm or corporation, directly or indirectly, through one or more intermediaries, controlling or controlled by excluded companies.

-25 Urgewald is a non-profit environmental and human rights organization.
+&lt;sup>28 Urgewald is a non-profit environmental and human rights organization.